lucaswampir/Playlist-from-YT-to-txt/README.md

 - Tool is very simple
 - Low hardware requirements
 - Is gratis
-- Written in python and library pytube .
+- Written in python and library pytube and Tkinter.

 If you liked this small project, you can support me at the Donate link    [![Donate via PayPal](https://img.shields.io/badge/Donate-PayPal-blue.svg)](https://www.paypal.me/wampirlucas)